Luis Ayala (tennis): Amateur career

 Ayala was a two-time singles runner-up at the French Championships.
 In 1958, as the fifth seed, he reached the final after defeating the top-seeded and world No. 1 player, Ashley Cooper, in the semifinals.
 However, he was defeated in straight sets by Mervyn Rose in the final.
 In 1960, Ayala again reached the final, losing in five sets to Nicola Pietrangeli.
 He won the mixed doubles title at the 1956 French Championships with Thelma Coyne Long.

 Ayala secured the gold medal in singles at the 1959 Pan American Games in Chicago, defeating Canadian player Robert Bédard in the final.

 He claimed the prestigious singles title at the Italian Open in 1959, overcoming Nicola Pietrangeli in the semifinals and Neale Fraser in the final, both in four sets.
-The following year, he reached the final again but was defeated in five sets by Barry MacKay (tennis).
+The following year, he reached the final again but was defeated in five sets by Barry MacKay.

 Ayala won the 1960 Argentina International Tennis Championships in Buenos Aires, defeating Ron Holmberg in the semifinals and Manuel Santana in the final.
 This was his third Argentina title, having previously won in 1955 (defeating Art Larsen) and 1957 (defeating Enrique Morea).

 In 1960, Ayala also won the Madrid Championships, defeating Andrés Gimeno in the final.
 In 1961, he won the Hanover Championships, overcoming Ramanathan Krishnan in the final.